Wednesday, December 6, 2017

 Magical Side-Effects (Britomartis)

-Britomartis favors women of course (who doesn’t?) but is not especially harsh towards men.
+Britomartis favors some, but is not especially harsh.
 Roll 1d12.

 1. Sacrifice: What have you gathered in your nets and upon your mighty rises?
 A 1d3 round ritual and offering worth 1d6 gold pieces per spell level are required.
-But if it is bounty from the sea or mountains, then no ritual is needed and any offering is fine.
+But if it is bounty from the sea, hunting, or mountains, then no ritual is needed and any offering is fine.

 2. Sisterhood: If helpful, then the spell will only work on females.
-If harmful, it will only work on males, as well as those of unknown gender.
+If harmful, it will only work on males, as well as those of unknown sex.

-10. Diktynna Way: The spell works normally.
-If the priestess would also like it to have a 50% bonus, she can either become a wooden cult statue (unable to move or speak, but cannot be easily harmed), stuck in nets (unable to move and can be harmed, but can speak), or become ‘mannish’ (able to move and speak, but unable to use her magic).
-Whatever form she chooses, it lasts for the next 1d6 turns or even provides double the benefit if she chooses for it to last for 2d3 hours instead.
+9-10.
+Diktynna Way: The spell works normally.
+If the priestess would also like it to have a 50% bonus, she can either become a wooden cult statue (unable to move or speak, but cannot be easily harmed) or stuck in nets (unable to move and can be harmed, but can speak).
+Whatever form she chooses, it lasts for the next 1d6 turns or even provides double the benefit if she opts for it to last for 2d3 hours instead.

 Next week: Priestesses of Britomartis, Part III!